 Max Height Makes linear values for interpolation.
 This increases the amount of memory used but frees up the calculation so it is not done on the fly.
 Expand Sprite Sheet Uses the minimum size necessary up until it reaches the maximum resolution.
 Fixed Sprite Sheet Creates a texture of the specified size (Max Width and Max Height) even if it does not fill it up completely by all the drawings in your scene.
-Resolution Type POT: Exports to sprite sheets with sizes that are a power of 2.
+Resolution Type POT : Exports to sprite sheets with sizes that are a power of 2.
 For example: 1024 x 1024.
 This is optimized for many graphics cards, but consumes more memory.
-NPOT: Some game engines are optimized specifically to render to non powers of two, so that it will avoid those numbers.
+NPOT : Some game engines are optimized specifically to render to non powers of two, so that it will avoid those numbers.
 Example: 1000 x 1000.
 Reuse Frames This option works in tandem with the Threshold option.
 The export will compare the drawings in your project to reuse a maximum of similar drawings and reduce the amount of information found in the sprite sheet, making it lighter.
 The export will omit the creation of new drawings if the difference is less than the threshold percentage.
 Threshold Calculates the differences between multiple drawings.
 A 2% threshold will prevent the creation of a new drawing if the drawing is too similar to an existing drawing.
 For instance, with a 2% threshold, and my drawing is 100 pixels big, only 2 of those pixels need to be different from my other drawing in order to create a new one.
 The higher the threshold, the fewer similar drawings you will have.
 Sprite Resolutions Size of the render of the individual sprite, when it exports each drawing out.
-Delete Existing Clips Select this option to delete any pre-existing clips in the export location.
+Palettes Allows you to exclude certain palettes that you don't want included in your exported file, This will cover all possible variations of palettes that will result in different colours showing on the character Delete Existing Clips Select this option to delete any pre-existing clips in the export location.
 Bake Animation Curves Makes linear values for interpolation.
 This increases the amount of memory used but frees up the calculation so it is not done on the fly.
 Clear Texture Folder Removes any information from the texture folder within the Harmony file.
 This has no incidence towards the Unity export but contributes to a lighter Harmony file.